Adult Sepsis Guidelines

 The Society of Critical Care Medicine (SCCM) monitors current events and regularly activates its emergency response plan.
 The plan includes releasing complimentary education and resources to help clinicians treat critically ill and injured patients, respond to patient surges, and implement resource allocation strategies.
 Materials are specific to the emergency at hand, including hurricanes, earthquakes, terrorist attacks, and other man-made and natural disasters.

-SCCM has compiled resources on what clinicians need to know about monkeypox.
-While monkeypox is usually a self-limited disease, severe cases can occur, so it is important for critical care clinicians to recognize potential monkeypox infections.
+SCCM has compiled resources on what clinicians need to know about mpox (formerly monkeypox).
+While monkeypox is usually a self-limited disease, severe cases can occur, so it is important for critical care clinicians to recognize potential mpox infections.

 SCCM is providing medical equipment, supplies, and critical care educational resources to those impacted by the humanitarian crisis in Ukraine.
 Find links to free education, including book chapters and online modules, and learn how you can support these efforts.